danferth/todo/README.md

 - [ ] text for sales to look over

 ## The big random list
+- [ ] Forms are not setting session storage right. it shows on inithian form submit but then disapears only on secong submition does it take
 - [ ] nail down forms text, responce, output and email receiving issues
 - [ ] double check all product images and downloads. *(download the folders from c9 output on screen file names from json and match up in file explorer with details view)*
 - [ ] the related products needs an overhaul. it's a bit big when only two are present.
 Also the styling when on smaller screens is horrible